Murder of Janelle Patton: Trial

 On 1 February 2007, McNeill formally went on trial for the murder.
 A press blackout was imposed by the judge, Chief Justice Mark Weinberg, to prevent any dilution of the limited potential jury pool in Norfolk Island.
 On 1 March 2007, McNeill told the Supreme Court, "I did not kill Janelle Patton", "I did not abduct her" and "I did not see Janelle Patton that day".
 He said he could not recall what he had told police earlier, but "would have admitted to anything" due to his mental health problems.
 The trial ended on 9 March 2007 when the 11-person jury returned a guilty verdict, although the question of motive and an explanation for unidentified female DNA found on the body remained unclear.
 On 25 July 2007, McNeill was sentenced to 24 years in prison by Chief Justice Weinberg in the Supreme Court of Norfolk Island sitting in Sydney.

 Appeals

-McNeill, appealed against his conviction to a Full Court of the Federal Court on grounds that included that his statement to Police should not have been admitted into evidence against him.
+McNeill appealed his conviction to a Full Court of the Federal Court on grounds that included that his statement to the police should not have been admitted as evidence against him.
 The Full Court, Chief Justice Black, and Justices Lander and Besanko, dismissed his appeal.
 The High Court of Australia refused special leave to appeal on 14 November 2008.

+Release

+McNeill was released on 31 January 2024, and immediately deported to New Zealand.